Not-a-Fintech-Company/Website/guides/how-to-select-a-bank-partner.md

 ## Contracting
 When partnering with a bank, there are a few models for how it will look.
 It can be a revenue share, pay per click pricing, or some mashup of those two.

+At the time of writing this, there are 4 major considerations for the contract: Length, Pricing, Minimums and Reserves.
+In addition to those major costs, there are additional fees includign setup fees, diligence fees,